 The traditional approach to cognition takes an information processing point of view that perception and motor systems are input and output devices.
 For example, one particular method of characterising cognition is as a 'sense - think - act' cycle: first the agent perceives something (sense), then it processes what it perceives (think), then it executes an action (act).
 Recent studies in embodied cognitive science, however, have challenged such a simplistic approach to characterising cognitive behaviour, and places more emphasis on the dynamic interaction of the body with the environment through sensory-motor coordination.
-The alternative approach, called embodied, situated cognition, posits that all aspects of an agent's cognition are shaped by the interaction of an agent's body with the environment.
+The alternative approach, called embodied, situated cognition, posits that all aspects of an agent's cognition are shaped by the interaction of an agent's body with the environment it is situated within and with other agents that co-exist in that environment.